ERP5 & Price Index 6m investment strategy

 What returns does it generate?

-We tested ERP5 as an investment strategy in Europe over the 12 year period from June 1999 to June 2011.
+We tested ERP5 investment strategy in Europe over the 12 year period from June 1999 to June 2011.

 Source:Quantitative Value Investing in Europe: What works for achieving alpha

-As you can see companies with the lowest ERP5 values (the most undervalued companies), quintile 1 (Q1) in the above table, did a lot better than companies with a high ERP5 value, and did this for small, medium and large companies.
+As you can see companies with the best (low) ERP5 values (the best ranked companies), quintile 1 (Q1) in the above table, did a lot better than companies with a high ERP5 value, and did this for small, medium and large companies.

 Substantially better than the market

-Before I show you by how much it beats the Magic Formula first some information on how we tested.
+Before I show you by how much it beats the Magic Formula investment strategy first some information on how we tested.

 We only use historical accounting data and no forecasts.
 The reason